danilovmy/FundLoadRestrictions/easy_version/README.md

 7. Whole script is written in python as a plain tny and short code with reduced complexity , accordingly to assessment remark : "Do not over-design ..."

 # Comments:
-1. Enterprize version of this solution with additional features can be found in enterprise_version folder, it builded on Django framework and offers API-interface for user interaction. https://github.com/danilovmy/FundLoadRestrictions
+1. Enterprize version of this solution with additional features can be found in https://github.com/danilovmy/FundLoadRestrictions folder, it builded on Django framework and offers API-interface for user interaction.
+It not polished yet, but it works.

 2. Creation of Plain version of this solution takes about 6 hours, including tests development.
 Although Enterprize version was created in less than 3 hours. https://github.com/danilovmy/FundLoadRestrictions/tree/main/easy_version

-3. To start working i use LLms, copy of prompts can be found in repository, but after one hour of work i "hit my plan usage limits and should Upgrade Agent Plan to continue" thats why this solution was created without LLMs usage.
+3. On start i use LLms, examples of prompts can be found in repository, but after one hour of work i "hit my plan usage limits and should Upgrade Agent Plan to continue" thats why this solution was created without LLMs usage.